denoptim-project/catalyst_evaluator/README.md

     ssh-add ~/.ssh/id_rsa_RuCatEvaluator
     ```

-7. Identify the IP of the remote worker, declare your user name on that machine, and specify a pathname that can be used to place job files on the remote worker:
+7. Identify the IP of the remote worker, declare your user name on that machine, and specify a pathname that can be used to place job files on the remote worker.
+Edit the following commands and run them on your local machine:
    ```
    export MYRWIP=<your_worker_IP>
    export MYWUSER=<your_username>